-China Tries To Control Travel In And Out Of Wuhan To Stem Coronavirus Spread
+1st Case Of New Coronavirus Detected In U.S.

+The first case of an infection with a new coronavirus has been discovered in the United States.
+A person traveling from Wuhan, China, to Washington state was diagnosed with pneumonia last week.
+Subsequent tests showed that the person has the virus, which can cause pneumonia.
+In severe cases, the coronavirus can lead to death.
+The case was detected prior to the implementation of screening at three U.S. airports last Friday.

+The Centers for Disease Control and Prevention is expected to announce details at a press conference Tuesday afternoon.

+About 300 cases of the virus and six deaths have been reported in China, and health officials there and around the world are ramping up precautions to stem the spread.

 Chinese authorities are trying to control the flow of people in and out of the eastern city of Wuhan, where a strain of the coronavirus was discovered last month.
-About 300 cases of the virus and six deaths have been reported in China and health officials there and around the world are ramping up precautions to stem the spread.

 Wuhan's mayor has asked residents to stay in the city to try to prevent the spread of the virus, which can cause respiratory symptoms such as pneumonia.
 "Cars may be randomly tested in case wild animals, a potential source for the virus, are transported, and tour groups are prohibited from leaving the city," NPR's Amy Cheng reports from Beijing.

 Cases of coronavirus, named 2019-nCoV, have also been confirmed in Japan, Thailand and South Korea.

-Many airports around the world, including three in the U.S., are setting up added security screenings for passengers coming from infected areas.
+Many airports around the world, including three in the U.S. — JFK in New York, SFO in San Francisco and LAX in Los Angeles — are setting up additional security screenings for passengers coming from infected areas.

 "Russia, India and North Korea have all started checking people for fever on inbound flights from China," NPR's Jason Beaubien says.
 Australia and the Philippines are also checking passengers and have quarantined some suspected cases.